moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_tutorial.rst

 Window
 ==============

 There are ways to interact with a window.
 In the reference, many of these functions take a first parameter "string window".
 Here is what is meant by this.
-You just opened Calculator, maybe with Process.open('calc.exe').
+You just opened Calculator, maybe with Process.open('calc.exe'), and you want to close the window.
 Here are the possible ways to refer to the window:

-- ``''``				Use the currently active window (when given empty string '')
+- ``Window.close('')``		Close the currently active window (when given empty string '')
-- ``'Calc'``			Match a window whose title starts with "Calc"
+- ``Window.close('Calc')``			Close a window whose title starts with "Calc"
-- ``'"Calculator"'``		Match a window whose title is exactly "Calculator"
+- ``Window.close('"Calculator"')``		Close a window whose title is exactly "Calculator"
-- ``'%ulator%'``			Match any window with title containing "ulator"
+- ``Window.close('%ulator%')``			Close any one window with title containing "ulator"
-- ``{'title':'Calculator', 'class':'SciCalc', 'instance':2}`` 	Match the 2nd instance of an open Calculator with the title "Calculator"
+- ``Window.close({'title':'Calculator', 'class':'SciCalc', 'instance':2})`` 	Close the 2nd instance of an open Calculator with the title "Calculator"

-Note that in the last example an object (like a Perl hash or Python dictionary) was passed, not a string.
+Note that in the last example an object (like a Python dict or Perl hash) was passed, not a string.

 Controls
 ================